RandomNinjaAtk/docker-lidarr-extended/README.md

 * Downloading **Music Videos** using online sources for use in popular applications (Plex/Kodi/Emby/Jellyfin):
   * Completely automated
   * Searches Lidarr Artists (musicbrainz) video recordings for videos to download
-  * Saves videos in MKV format
+  * Saves videos in MKV format by default
+  * Can save videos in MP4 format for Plex metadata support
   * Downloads using Highest available quality for both audio and video
   * Saves thumbnail of video locally for Plex/Kodi/Jellyfin/Emby usage
   * Embed subtitles if available matching desired language